shirish93/shirish93.github.io/_posts/2024-02-16-kubernetes-time-slice.md

 Frustration mounting, I resorted to an unconventional approach: destroying the cluster and forcing a complete reinstallation.
 Surprisingly, this unorthodox method proved successful – the installation completed without errors, and the desired resources, including the gpu-operator, were present with GPU time slicing enabled!

 However, the saga wasn't quite over.
 The base image we utilized wasn't readily available in the newly migrated Solaria AWS accounts, and publishing the images would require significant effort.
-Consequently, a collaborative plan with the GDS team is being formulated to ensure image availability before merging all changes to the main codebase.
+Consequently, a joint plan with the GDS team is being formulated to ensure image availability before merging all changes to the main codebase.
 A year later after this initiative, and we are still not yet at Prod deployment readiness, though to be fair we haven't had the need to deploy to prod immediately.

 **A Testament to Collaboration and Innovation**